bioconda/bioconda.github.io/_sources/recipes/sirius-csifingerid/README.rst.txt

    :replaces_section_title:
    :noindex:

-   SIRIUS is new java\-based software framework for discovering a landscape of de\-novo identification of metabolites using single and tandem mass spectrometry.
-SIRIUS uses isotope pattern analysis for detecting the molecular formula and further analyses the fragmentation pattern of a compound using fragmentation trees.
+   SIRIUS LC\-MS\/MS data analyses framework.
+Includes\: SIRIUS\, ZODIAC\, CSI\:FingerID \(with COSMIC\) and CANOPUS

    :homepage: https://bio.informatik.uni-jena.de/software/sirius/
-   :license: GPLv3
+   :license: AGPL-3.0-only
    :recipe: /`sirius-csifingerid <https://github.com/bioconda/bioconda-recipes/tree/master/recipes/sirius-csifingerid>`_/`meta.yaml <https://github.com/bioconda/bioconda-recipes/tree/master/recipes/sirius-csifingerid/meta.yaml>`_

+   SIRIUS is a java\-based software framework for the analysis of LC\-MS\/MS data of metabolites and other small molecules of biological interest.
+SIRIUS integrates a collection of our tools\, including CSI\:FingerID \(with COSMIC\)\, ZODIAC and CANOPUS.
+In particular\, both the graphical user interface and the command line version of SIRIUS seamlessly integrate the CSI\:FingerID and CANOPUS web services.

 .. conda:package:: sirius-csifingerid